RedHatNordicsSA/ansible-roadshow/content/README.md

 # Installing the labs

 These instructions guide you how to let Ansible provision the environment to Amazon AWS.
 All installation material is in ```content/``` -directory, instructions assume you are working in that directory.
-Start with cloning this repository and moving into working directory:
+Start with cloning this repository, moving into working directory, and adding your ssh key to ssg-agent for ansible to use it:

 ```
 git clone https://github.com/mglantz/ansible-roadshow.git
 cd content
+ssh-add
 ```

 ## Install Ansible